arvatoaws-labs/k8soptimizer/README.rst

 - Highly tested code using the Pytest framework.
 - Can be executed as a Docker image.
 - Supports configuration through environment variables.
+- Helm Chart to run the k8skoptimizer as a cronjob in k8s

 Differences between VPA
 --------